pugetmesh/pugetmesh.github.io/docs/meshcore/index.md

 Meshcore works well with neighborhood repeaters, increase the range and reliability of Puget Mesh by setting up your own repeater.
 The [Repeater Setup Guide](repeater_setup.md) walks you through the process.

+## Backhaul & RF bridging

+Linking distant sites needs a more robust—or higher-power—preset than the local mesh.
+See [RF Bridge & Backhaul](rf_bridge.md) for our 500 kHz backhaul testing, how to bridge it to the 62.5 kHz mesh, and the FCC rules involved.

 ## Channels
 Hashtag topic keys are automatically calculated by the system.
 The keys are included to help users on devices that cannot type the # (hash) symbol or lack the key calculation functionality.